lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_3/Readme.md

 ## VehicleAttribsDetection

-Start by deriving from the BaseDetection class and adding some new member variables that will be needed along with using the operator= from the base class.
+VehicleAttribsDetection is derived from the BaseDetection class and adding some new member variables that will be needed along with using the operator= from the base class.

 ```cpp
 struct VehicleAttribsDetection : BaseDetection {